 Instructions

-- Roast the Vegetables: Preheat your oven to 400°F (200°C).
-Arrange the halved tomatoes cut-side up on a baking sheet.
-Slice the top off the head of garlic to expose the cloves, drizzle with 1 tbsp olive oil, and wrap tightly in foil.
-Scatter chopped onion onto the tray.
-Drizzle everything (except the garlic) with remaining olive oil, sprinkle with salt, pepper, basil, and sugar.
-Roast for 35-40 minutes, until tomatoes are caramelized and garlic is soft.
+- Preheat your oven to 400°F (200°C).
+Arrange the halved tomatoes and the whole garlic bulb (top sliced off) on a baking sheet.
+Drizzle with olive oil and sprinkle with salt and pepper.
+Roast for 40-45 minutes, until the tomatoes are caramelized and the garlic is soft.

 Notes